ExVacuum/capital-place-pizza/docs/lore/characters/index.md

 authors: ['exvacuum']
 ---

-# This Section is WIP, Expect More Content Very Soon.
+# Characters (This Section is WIP, Expect More Content Very Soon.)

+This section contains information on many of the characters, fictional or otherwise, referenced in the ARG.